rakeden/chess-like/chats.md

   - Support more complex physics behavior in the future

 This refactoring improves the physical fidelity of the chessboard and provides a more accurate foundation for piece-board interactions.
 By making each square a separate physical entity, we enable more realistic gameplay mechanics and prepare for future enhancements like board manipulation or custom game modes.

-### 2023-10-XX: Adjusted Physical Ground Position
-Modified the position of the physical ground plane to improve the physics simulation:
-- Lowered the ground plane from -1.5 units to -3.5 units on the y-axis (2 units lower)
-- This adjustment creates more space for pieces to fall when removed from the board
-- The increased falling distance allows for:
-  - More dramatic falling animations
-  - Better visual feedback when pieces are discarded
-  - More time for physics-based rotations and movements to develop
-  - Clearer distinction between the playable area and the "discard zone"

-This change enhances the visual experience of piece removal while maintaining the same gameplay mechanics.
-The additional space beneath the board allows for more elaborate physics interactions without affecting the core gameplay on the board surface.